 State Adequacy Target.
 The State Aid formula requires DESE to calculate a "State Adequacy Target," which is intended to be the minimum amount of funds a school district needs in order to educate each student.
 DESE's calculation of the State Adequacy Target is based upon amounts spent, excluding federal and state transportation revenues, by Performance Districts.
 Every two years, using the most current list of Performance Districts, DESE will recalculate the State Adequacy Target.
 The recalculation can never result in a decrease from the State Adequacy Target as calculated for fiscal years 2017 and 2018 and any State Adequacy Target figure calculated subsequent to fiscal year 2018.
-For the fiscal year ended June 30, 2019, the State Adequacy Target was \$6,308 per pupil.
-For the current fiscal year ending June 30, 2020, the State Adequacy Target is expected to be \$6,375 per pupil; however, this is preliminary and subject to change.
+For the fiscal year ended June 30, 2019, according to budget estimates provided by DESE in November 2019, the State Adequacy Target was \$6,291 per pupil.
+For the current fiscal year ending June 30, 2020, the State Adequacy Target is expected to be \$6,355 per pupil; however, this is preliminary and subject to change.

 Dollar Value Modifier.
 The DVM is an index of the relative purchasing power of a dollar in different areas of the state.
 The DVM is calculated as one plus 15% of the difference of the regional wage ratio (the ratio of the regional wage per job divided by the state median wage per job) minus one.
 The law provides that the DVM can never be less than 1.000.
 DESE revises the DVM for each district on an annual basis.
-The DVM for the District for 2017-2018 and 2018-2019 were 1.094 and 1.095, respectively.
-The DVM for the District for 2019-2020 is 1.092.
+The DVM for the District for 2018-2019 was 1.095.
+The DVM for the District for 2020-2021 will be 1.089.